sergisiso/psyclone-spack/README.md

 - `spack spec <application>` to see which dependencies will be installed

-It is sometimes useful to use the `-U` (`--fresh`) option to concretize the dependencies without using the already installed packages, so that all dependencies use the chosen compiler.
+It is sometimes useful to use the `-U` (`--fresh`) option to concretize the dependencies without preferring the already installed packages.
 For example:

 ```bash
 spack install -U lfric-buildenv %aocc +xios